ExternalReality/features/README.md

 #### Setup the database
 - You have postgreSQL intalled now `createdb features`
-- The application is not configured with a password so, in order to give a the application and flyway access, you must:
+- The application is not configured with a database password so, in order to give a the application and flyway access, you must:
   - go to your postgreSQL configuration and `pg_hba.conf` and set IPv4/6 local connections to `trust`
+    - this is ok for most development environments but not safe for production.
   - alternatively, you may use a password and set the password in `snaplets/postgresql-simple/devel.cfg` and in `flyway.conf`

 #### Setup the development environment